-Strategic narrative implies the whole rationale for the WUF as a important to explain how WUF is linked with UN-Habitat strategic ambitions defined in its Strategic Plan 2020-2023 and how the legacy of WUF can be multiplied through connectivity of its themes. links with regional and national forums, and stronger focus on disadvantaged groups such as urban poor.
+Strategic narrative implies the whole rationale for the WUF as a phenomenon, as a programme, and as a global event, including its vision, mission, its theory of change and indicators.
+It is also important to explain how WUF is linked with UN-Habitat strategic ambitions defined in its Strategic Plan 2020-2023 and how the legacy of WUF can be multiplied through connectivity of its themes, links with regional and national forums, and stronger focus on disadvantaged groups such as urban poor.
 From this perspective, WUF is not only one of the 'organizational performance enablers' as it is explained under 'advocacy, communication and outreach' in the Strategic Plan 2020-2030.
 It has a weight of shaping the whole narrative of sustainable urbanization and shaping collective actions towards its achievement.
 It is from this perspective that WUF should be reflected directly in the results framework of the areas of domain and in an 'Advocacy, Communication and Events Strategy 2020-2023'.
 Importantly, the strategic narrative is expected to provide a solid conceptual basis to link quickly evolving national and regional urban forums, providing an umbrella framework for all those events geared towards shared strategic objectives and using similar format.

-Recommendation 2: Separate outcome evaluation from impact evaluation of the WUFs evaluations after each WUF, but leave more intervals to implement sessions to extract lessons learned and to shape the WUF impact measurement framework before the next WUF Programme cycle beyond 2022.
+Recommendation 2: Separate outcome evaluation from impact evaluation of the WUFs

+Based on the identified indicators, carry out regular outcome evaluations after each WUF, but leave more intervals to implement impact evaluation.
+Make it explicit that outcome evaluation can only indicate early signals of an evolving impact but it cannot include a full-fledged impact evaluation as its part.
+It is strongly recommended to carry out the study on all previous WUF sessions to extract lessons learned and to shape the WUF impact measurement framework before the next WUF Programme cycle beyond 2022.